 2.3.2.
 Critical Situations Competencies

 The development of these competencies requires analysis of (1) what constitutes such unreasonable behaviour by ORUs and/or a sudden change of the operating conditions that are not reasonably foreseeable and (2) what constitutes an appropriate ADS response to avoid or mitigate the imminent crash.
-Additionally, it is also important to identify the occurrence of unplanned emergent behaviour in critical situations.
+Additionally, it is also important to identify the occurrence of unplanned emergent behaviours in critical situations.

-Analysis of the first type may be based on a variety of methodologies, including e.g. IEEE 2846 reference to (which offers guidance on what behaviours by other road users are reasonably foreseeable) and other models of reasonable driving behaviour.
+Analysis of the first type can be based on a variety of methodologies, including reference to existing standards (which offer guidance on what behaviours by other road users are reasonably foreseeable) and other models of reasonable driving behaviour.
 Analysis of the second factor may be based on various models of acceptable human driving behaviour in crash imminent situations.

-Hazard identification methods (e.g., Systems Theoretic Process Analysis STPA as mentioned in SAE J3187) which that analyse the system design for functional and operational insufficiencies can help identify the occurrence of emergent behaviour which may lead to critical situations.
+Hazard identification methods (e.g., Systems Theoretic Process Analysis STPA) which that analyse the system design for functional and operational insufficiencies can help identify the occurrence of emergent behaviours that may lead to critical situations.

 Development of behavioural competencies for critical driving situations faces several challenges.
 No general consensus exists on the appropriate models for the behaviour of ORUs or appropriate responses by the ADS to unreasonable ORU behaviours that make a crash imminent.